agrif/podstakannik/README.md

  * [django-reversion](https://github.com/etianen/django-reversion)
  * [python-markdown](http://www.freewisdom.org/projects/python-markdown/)

+For django-mptt, you will need at least version 0.5.x, which at the time of this writing means checking out and installing the version from github.
+For the others, anything recent should work.

 I also tend to run all my output through [typogrify][] to give my pages some fancier typographical rules.
 This is completely optional!